-- We recommend only using white towels while working with hydrogen peroxide.
-Color may be transmitted from the cloth to the carpet if you use colourful cloths.
+- I recommend only needing white towels while working with hydrogen peroxide.
+Color may be transmitted from the cloth to the carpet if you use colorful cloths.

 - To remove any remaining solution, dampen a towel in clean water and begin blotting the area.
 Using a moist and dry towel, alternate until the area is clean and dry.

-You must move quickly if you want your fizzy drink to accomplish its wonders.
+You need to move quickly if you want your fizzy drink to accomplish its wonders.
 Begin by blotting up as much of the spill with a clean towel as possible.

-Using a clean cloth, blot the discoloured area.
+Using a clean cloth, blot the discolored area.
 You can add tiny quantities of club soda between blottings if necessary.
 Continue until the stain has vanished.

 Continue to blot the area with a towel dampened in warm water.
 This will get rid of any extra soda.
 Allow the carpet to air dry once you’re finished.